 In an effort to provide you with successful testing accommodations, 365 Learning has provided step-by-step instructions below.
-If you require alternative testing services, please complete the following steps within the first two weeks of the semester.
+If you require alternative testing services, we strongly encourage you to complete the following steps within the first two weeks of the semester, if possible.

-If you require alternative testing services, you must contact your instructor(s), the Disability Resource Center (DRC), and 365 Learning within the first two weeks of the semester.
+If you require alternative testing services, you must contact your instructor(s), the Disability Resource Center (DRC), and 365 Learning.
+Whenever possible, you are encouraged to complete this step within the first two weeks of the semester.
 This step ensures that all parties are aware of the need for accommodation, and are adequately prepared to handle it in due time.

 Next, meet with the DRC to complete an Accommodation Request Form for each class you take per semester.
-The form must be submitted to the 365 Learning office within the first two weeks of class, so that the accommodation can be properly granted in due time.
+The form must be submitted to the 365 Learning office as early as possible—within the first two weeks of class—so that the accommodation can be properly granted in due time.
 365 Learning will provide your instructor with a copy of this form.
 Please do not submit this form to your instructor.